)

 to block no events (pass-thru)

-This section describes each control and how it affects the filter:
+This section describes each control and how it affects the module:

 - Mode